sst/guide/_chapters/setting-up-your-project-on-seed.md

 ---
 layout: post
-title: Setting up your project on Seed
+title: Setting up Your Project on Seed
 date: 2018-03-12 00:00:00
 description:
 comments_id:
 ---

-We are going to be using [Seed](https://seed.run) to automate our serverless dpeloyments and manage our environments.
+We are going to use [Seed](https://seed.run) to automate our serverless deployments and manage our environments.

-Start by signing up for an account [here](https://console.seed.run/signup-account).
+Start by signing up for a free account [here](https://console.seed.run/signup-account).

 ![Create new Seed account screenshot](/assets/part2/create-new-seed-account.png)